MsMc24/G1-finalproject/README.md

 ## Lesson Materials
 Computers or tablets, internet, Projector

+##Tips:
+*Run the codes before class so that all the apps are ready to be shown on the projector.
+*Students may need help with the apps.
+*Pair/Group struggling students with higher-proficiency students.

 ### Story Title: The Tree of Dreams
 + [text link](https://raw.githubusercontent.com/MK316/Spring2024/main/DLTESOL/project/story01.txt)
 + [image link](https://github.com/MK316/Spring2024/blob/main/DLTESOL/project/Story01.png)